 It’s in these situations that they rely on peripheral information to make their choices – things like colours, previous experience with similar situations, even the aesthetic layout of the information, or the way the person giving them the information is dressed.

-When we feel we have less resources, we perform worse on tasks requiring high-level cognitive control, like important decision making.
+When we feel we have fewer resources, we perform worse on tasks requiring high-level cognitive control, like important decision making.
 Logical reasoning, the kind that should occur when signing up to a loan, extending our credit, or committing to any major financial agreement, is relatively inefficient in these situations.

 Responding to pressure selling techniques